WenKang689/AWS3TierVPC/README.md

 ![image](https://github.com/user-attachments/assets/e9da618f-b2c2-44e0-a574-6f11661cbbea)

 3. SSH into bastion host in public subnet with agent forwarding.
-Change the <public ip address of bastion host> according to your instance.
+Change the "public ip address of bastion host" according to your instance.

 ```
 ssh -A -i Web-EC2-KP.pem ec2-user@<public ip address of bastion host>